anna099/hegel/observing-self/4-phrenology.md

 if some strange individual was committing murder while also writing poetry -- which of their 'engaged regions' in the scan (or which of their 'feelings', for the traditional phrenologist) is to be associated with each of their activities?
+As Hegel puts it, a murderer 'is neither only this abstraction of a murderer, nor does he have only *one* protuberance and *one* indentation.'[^49]

+These criticisms lead Hegel to suppose that phrenological 'reasoning' is, in fact, nothing but *imagination*.
+'One *can imagine* the murderer with a high bump here at this place on the skull and the thief with a bump over there', he explains, but there is no real thinking that takes place beyond this imagination.[^50] As Harris puts neatly, 'science is only possible where there is a certain logical structure that makes this free imagining illegitimate.'[^51] Phrenology has no such structure: like physiognomy, it is simply a 'natural' practice of everyday life, tainted with unconscious biases -- and arguably *constituted* of nothing but these biases.
+It is perhaps no surprise, then, that phrenology was famously used as a post-hoc legitimisation of colonial views, a central part of the British and American racial imagination.
+James Poskett recounts this story of George Combe, a Scottish phrenologist and intellectual heir to Gall, whose book outsold Darwin's:

+> Holding up a Native American skull, Combe pointed out that 'the Indian has
+> more Destructiveness, less Cautiousness, less Benevolence.'
+This explained why
+> Native Americans could not be enslaved.
+According to Combe, 'he has retained
+> his freedom by being the proud, indomitable, and destructive Savage which such
+> a combination indicates.'
+In contrast, the 'Negro' was 'gentler in nature' and
+> so more easily subdued.
+Combe concluded by comparing the Native American and
+> African skulls, suggesting that 'had the Negroes possessed a similar
+> organization, to make useful slaves of them would have been impossible.'
+> Phrenology, therefore, both explained and reinforced racial divisions.[^52]

+Unfortunately, Hegel doesn't reflect much upon the relation of phrenology to prejudice -- partly because the pseudoscience didn't truly grip the mainstream until after his death.
+Nonetheless, he still mocks the phrenologists for having no scientific basis whatsoever.
+If one is to explain an individual's behaviour and character via bumps and dents on their head, he says, 'one may just as well imagine the flying cow which was first caressed by the crab that rode on the donkey'.[^53]